 We are pleased to announce the continued partnership with the Wisconsin Evening & Executive MBA Programs at University of Wisconsin-Madison, and exclusive sponsor Summit Credit Union, for the TEMPO Leadership Series.
-Tickets for members and guests are $60 for the two-part series or $35 for one-session.

 We are excited to offer the 2019-2020 breakfast sessions at the Madison Club, located at 5 E Wilson St, Madison, WI 53703.
 Invitations will also be extended to Madison area women’s business groups.
-Tickets for members and guests are $35 for one-session; $60 for both sessions.

 Get Onboard: Pathways to Corporate Board Leadership

 Lindsay Hammerer, Partner at KPMG and Past Chair of Milwaukee Women, Inc.

 Join Lindsay in a discussion about pathways to corporate board leadership to change the face and quality of leadership in the Wisconsin business community by increasing the number of women corporate directors.
 In 2018, 12 of the top 50 Wisconsin public companies had three or more women directors on their boards, an increase of 33% from 2017.
 While this is encouraging, there is still much work to do.
 This event’s discussion will promote the research concerning the value of diversity in corporate governance and management, and eliminating barriers to full inclusion of women in leadership positions, as well as focusing on the practical conversation of how to navigate and intentionally craft your pathway to corporate board leadership.

 Tickets for TEMPO Madison members and guests are $35.